Ston: Demographics

+The small villages of Metohija, Sparagovići and Boljenovići form a larger village that is called Ponikve.

 Cultural monuments

 Walls of Ston

 After the Republic of Dubrovnik acquired the Pelješac in 1334, it required the protection of Ston.
 First, in thirty years, one of the longest defense walls in Europe was erected on one side of the peninsula, and according to a unique project, two new towns were planned: southern Ston and northern Little Ston with the aim of encompassing people to preserve the boundaries and work in solanas the state had acquired.
 Between 1461 and 1464, the Florentine architect Michelozzo commissioned the building of the wall by the order of the Dubrovnik Republic.
 The Great Wall is 1200 m long, and was built to ensure protection from neighbours.
 The chronicles state that the construction of the wall lasted for 18 months and cost 12,000 ducats.

 The fortress of Ston was one of the largest construction projects of the time, with an original length of 7000 m, consisting of the walls of Ston and Little Ston.
 The Great Wall consists of three fortresses, and the walls and fortresses are flanked by 10 rounds of 31 squares and 6 semi-circular bastions.
 The complex defense corps has been shaped over the course of four centuries, due to the development of weapons.

 The walls were of great importance because they were defending the saltworks that gave 15,900 ducats every year to the Dubrovnik Republic, the shellfish farm and the city itself.

 In 1667, about 0.5 km of walls were destroyed in a catastrophic earthquake, and the walls were significantly damaged in the earthquakes in 1979 and 1996.

 In 2004, work on the restoration of obsolete walls was started, with the aim of facilitating visits to the area between Ston and Little Ston.
 It was assumed that the works would be completed by May 2008, but only the original part of the Ston Bridge was rebuilt.
 The reconstruction of the Great Wall in Ston, worth about five million kuna (€673,000), was completed, and it was announced that the stone walls with public entrance fee will be opened in May 2009.
 Part of the wall is open to the public since October 2009 for a fee.
 Until 2013, the original part of the city, the road have been restored.
 It takes 15 minutes to get to the first part, and 30 minutes to get from the Great to the Small Wall.
 Today the greater part of the walls have been restored.